vain0x/milone-lang/docs/refs/syntax.md

 ### Types

+A type as an element of syntax is defined recursively as follows.

-Type variable token is literally a type.
+A type variable token is literally a type.

     var_ty = ty_var

-Underscore (an identifier token) is a type to be inferred.
+An underscore identifier token is a type.

     infer_ty = '_'

-Basically, identifier is a type.
+An identifier is a type.
 It's optionally qualified by any number of qualifiers, separated by dot `.`.
 It optionally has type argument list.
 Type argument list is 1+ repetition of types, separated by comma `,` and enclosed by angle brackets `<` `>`.
+Starting bracket `<` must appear consecutively after the previous token.

     ty_arg_list = '<' ty (',' ty)* '>'
     app_ty = (ident '.')* ident ty_arg_list?

-Parentheses wrap a type.
+A pair of parentheses that wraps a type is also a type.

     paren_ty = '(' ty ')'

-Those are called atomic types.
+Then, these types are called atomic types.

     atom_ty = var_ty | infer_ty | app_ty | paren_ty

-Single identifier can be applied to a type in postfix notation, e.g. `_ list`.)
+A single identifier can be applied to a type in postfix notation, e.g. `_ list`.
-Note `suffix` in `suffix:ident` is a label of that part.
+That identifier is called a *suffix*.

     suffix_ty =
         suffix_ty suffix:ident
         | atom_ty

-Tuple types and function types have operator-like syntax.
-Tuple type constructor `*` is non-associative N-arity operator.
+A tuple type is a list of types separated by 1+ `*` operators.
+It's non-associative, N-ary operator.

     tuple_ty =
         suffix_ty ('*' ty)+
         | suffix_ty

-Function type constructor `->` is right-associative binary operator.
+A function type consists of source type, an `->` operator and destination type in right-associative infix notation.

     fun_ty =
-        tuple_ty '->' fun_ty
+        src:tuple_ty '->' dest:fun_ty
         | tuple_ty

 That's type.